mattytrog/Yaesu-FT757GX/MAIN_CPU/README.txt

 Schematic enclosed...

 This is a replacement CPU for the FT757GX transceivers.
-Original PLL calcs and schematic by VK2TRP
+PLL calcs, firmware, gerbers and corrections by M. Bostock Original PLL calcs and schematic by VK2TRP
-Firmware, gerbers and corrections by M. Bostock

 What is this?

 This is a replacement CPU for the FT757GX transceiver by Yaesu.

 ENSURE YOUR CPU IS FAULTY BEFORE REPLACING IT WITH THIS!!!
+THIS NEEDS TESTING WITH A REAL TMS2370 DISPLAY CPU!!!
+It should be fine.
+With my TMS replacement, its fine.
+Its easy to modify the code IF theres a problem on real TMS chips.

 Based on a PIC18F452.
-Programmed using CCS + Pickit3.
+Programmed using Pickit3.
+Hex file built with CCS.

 Pickit header on CPU board for your cnvenience.

-Building on earlier work by VK2TRP, this is my new version.
+This is all new code.
 Only one missing feature.
 PMS.
 What the hell is PMS?
 How does it work?
 How is it supposed to work?
 I might turn this into a frequency scanner.
 ========================================